ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 valid and invalid values passed within the mapping element is effectively managed.
 The class obtains the name of the validity flag to communicate this information via a public API called `validity`.

-By deriving from the base, the mention options can validate the following conditions for the `url` and `display-name` value in mapping element:
+By deriving from the base, the mention options can validate the following conditions for the `mention-url` and `display-name` value in mapping element:

 1. `validateMappingTypes(mappings)`
 2. `validateUniqueURL(URL, URLType)`